 Caring For Your Newly Remanufactured Piano

 Tuning: Included in the contract is one free follow up tuning and servicing.
-This should take place with in two – three months after delivery.
-The piano should be tuned four times in the first year, as the new wire will continue to stretch and therefore go out of tune much quicker.
+This should take place within two to three months after delivery.
+The piano should be tuned four times in the first year.
+The new wire will continue to stretch and therefore go out of tune much quicker.
 Once the piano stabilizes, it should be tuned at least twice per year.

 Action: The action will settle some during early usage.
 This is caused by the initial compression of the new felts.
 The action will be readjusted at the time of the follow up servicing.
 The action will need periodic adjustments depending on usage.

 Voicing: The new felt hammers were voiced prior to delivery.
 Additional voicing may be done during the follow up servicing.
 The voicing will need adjusting according to usage and your preferences.